PEM-Humboldt/biomodelos-sdm/README.md

 ```
 After run the function you will have in your working directory 3 new folders with subfolders:

-* *Bias_layer* to storage bias file layers created (please refer to the vignette *Constructing Bias Layer*, [this article](https://onlinelibrary.wiley.com/doi/10.1111/j.1600-0587.2013.07872.x) and this [blog](https://scottrinnan.wordpress.com/2015/08/31/how-to-construct-a-bias-file-with-r-for-use-in-maxent-modeling/)
+* *Bias_layer* to storage bias file layers created (please refer to the vignette **Constructing Bias Layer**, [this article](https://onlinelibrary.wiley.com/doi/10.1111/j.1600-0587.2013.07872.x) and this [blog](https://scottrinnan.wordpress.com/2015/08/31/how-to-construct-a-bias-file-with-r-for-use-in-maxent-modeling/)
 * *Data* to storage geographical data.
-Subfolders:
+Sub-folders:
   + *biogeographic_shp* storage biogeographic, ecoregions or hydrosheets objects used to construct accessible areas of species
   + *env_vars* to storage of environmental variables.
-Subfolders:
+Sub-folders:
-    + *other* environmental information not related with clime but consider important to modelled species
+    + *other* environmental variables not related with climate but consider important to modeled species
       + *future*
       + *current*
-    + *climatic* climatic information of the environment
+    + *climatic* climatic variables
       + *future*
       + *current*
   + *shapes* to storage of useful shapefiles like Colombian or American borders
 * Occurrences to storage geographical records of species, those records must have a column with name species, latitude and longitude in decimal format

 9. Load the wrapper function "Bio2_routine".
-This function follows the basic structure of an "Ecological Niche Modelling" (ENM) process (Peterson et al, 2011).
+This function follows the basic structure of an "Ecological Niche Modeling" (ENM) process (Peterson et al, 2011).
 It calls several subroutines to achieve this with a few inputs and having a wide range of customization.
 Also, it is useful for users not familiarized with ENM's or R. Please refer to **Structure and Functions** and **More deep in Bio2_routine** vignettes to find more information about.

 ```
 source("R/Bio2_routine.R")